Imhhitt/FancyGlowDocs/docs/faq.md

 Possible reasons include:

 - Make sure placeholders are set properly.
-See [installation guide](../installation) for more info.
+See [installation guide](installation.md) for more info.
 - Outdated FancyGlow or outdated dependencies.
-- Shaders may not render the correct glowcolor (if the shader even support the glow feature at all).
+- Shaders may not render the correct glow color (if the shader even support the glow feature at all).